groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/loadoptions/_index.md

 ---
 title: LoadOptions
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Provides options that used to open the file.
+description: Contains options that used to open the file.
+For details see this pagehttps//docs.groupdocs.com/viewer/net/loading/ and its children.
 type: docs
 weight: 340
 url: /net/groupdocs.viewer.options/loadoptions/
 ---
 ## LoadOptions class

-Provides options that used to open the file.
+Contains options that used to open the file.
+For details, see this [page](https://docs.groupdocs.com/viewer/net/loading/) and its children.

 ```csharp
 public class LoadOptions